By Steve Marriott on August 4, 2020

 Significant benefits have been realised, including an overall cost reduction that has offset some of the cost pressure of the system for Type 1 patients, as the average unit price dropped in line with increased utilisation of Spirit’s TEE2+ test strips, from £10.39 to £9.41.
 The results have found that NHS Bedfordshire CCG is one of the best for average test strip cost in the country.

 Fiona Garnett, Head of Medicines Optimisation at Bedfordshire CCG commented on the support from Spirit Implement, saying:

 “We had direct engagement from the MD, who maintained regular contact and acted on requests to send out meters to surgeries in a timely manner.
 Spirit also provided monthly spreadsheets to demonstrate the progress of the project.
 We are pleased that we have been able to find a blood glucose test strip and meter system that has met both patients’ needs and been able to support a necessary reduction in costs.”

-David Englefield, Head of Business Development, Spirit Healthcare, concludes:
+David Englefield, Head of Business Development, Spirit Health, concludes:

 “The TEE2+ is the fastest growing brand by volume of test strips being prescribed in the UK currently.
 We are delighted with the combined patient feedback and cost effectiveness that NHS Bedfordshire CCG has achieved as a result of this formulary review.”

 Read the blog: An Effective Way to Reduce the Cost of Diabetes to the NHS